 The Customer Retention Imperative

-The Harvard Business Review reports that it’s between five and 25 times more expensive to acquire a new customer than it is to keep an existing one.[11]
+Harvard Business Review reports that it’s between five and 25 times more expensive to acquire a new customer than to keep an existing one.[11]

-This research underscores the critical importance of the 80/20 Matrix’s focus on protecting and expanding relationships with Quadrant 1 customers while carefully evaluating the profitability of other customer segments.
+This underscores the importance of the 80/20 Matrix’s focus on protecting and expanding Quadrant 1 relationships while carefully evaluating the profitability of other segments.

 Wave 1: The Transformation (First 30 Days)